 (Spoken on January 1st, 1976.)

-Corresponding to this beautiful enunciation in the Veda of satya and rita, we have also a statement in the New Testament which Christ spoke: “Seek ye first the kingdom of God and His righteousness.”
+Corresponding to this beautiful enunciation of satya and rita in the Veda, we have also a statement by Christ in the New Testament: “Seek ye first the kingdom of God and His righteousness.”
 The kingdom of God and His righteousness—these two things are clubbed together.
-The kingdom of God we may say is satya, and righteousness is dharma.
+We may say the kingdom of God is satya, and righteousness is dharma.

-This is a very painful type of religion which nobody will tolerate for a long time.
-For some time we may tolerate it, but for all times it cannot be tolerated because the heart revolts against a God who punishes us for a long time while giving us a hope of satisfaction after death.
+This has been a very painful type of religion which nobody will tolerate for a long time.
+For some time we may tolerate it, but for all times it cannot be tolerated because the heart revolts against a God who punishes us protractedly while giving us a hope of satisfaction after death.
 The argument of the communist is, “After death you give me joy.
 What about my life here?
 You torture me.
-I cannot bear this any more.”
+I cannot bear this anymore.”

-In the practice of true religion we have to gradually give up the prejudicial feelings of belonging to cults, creeds, etc., of belonging to South Africa, North Africa, America, India, etc. Ultimately we may even have to give up the idea of gender—of man, woman, etc. Even that has to be overcome because in the eyes of God we are not men or a women, we are not Hindus or Muslims, we are sparks of divinity, rays of Himself which have somehow got caught up in other atmospheres, parochial situations from which we have to rise with great effort.
+In the practice of true religion we have to gradually give up the prejudicial feelings of belonging to cults, creeds, etc., of belonging to South Africa, North Africa, America, India, etc. Ultimately, we may even have to give up the idea of gender—of man, woman, etc. Even that has to be overcome because in the eyes of God we are not men or women, we are not Hindus or Muslims; we are sparks of divinity, rays of God Himself which have somehow got caught up in other atmospheres, parochial situations from which we have to rise with great effort.

-So to clinch the matter, the practice of religion is not the practice of any other-worldly attitude towards a transcendent so-called God of this world, but an inclusive attitude which recognises a brother in other human beings, a value in everything that is in the world, a meaning in every item of creation, a significance even in the worst of things, and a beauty even in the ugliest manifestation because in what we call the Viratsvarupa of God, the Cosmic Form, every ugliness is transmuted into beauty.
-In the Viratsvarupa even the so-called evil in this world, the satanic attitude, becomes a part of the magnificence of God, just as in a drama, for example, even the murderer in the dramatic enactment becomes a necessary part in the total picture that the director of the drama wishes to present before us.
-It might be Macbeth, it might be Othello, it may be Hamlet; we are not going to look upon each character independently.
+Hence, to clinch the matter, the practice of religion is not the practice of any other-worldly attitude towards a transcendent so-called God of this world, but an inclusive attitude which recognises a brother in other human beings, a value in everything that is in the world, a meaning in every item of creation, a significance even in the worst of things, and a beauty even in the ugliest manifestation because in what we call the Viratsvarupa of God, the Cosmic Form, every ugliness is transmuted into beauty.
+In the Viratsvarupa even the so-called evil in this world, the satanic attitude, becomes a part of the magnificence of God, just as in a drama, for example, even the part of a murderer in the dramatic enactment becomes a necessary part in the total picture that the director of the drama wishes to present before us.
+It may be Macbeth, it may be Othello, it may be Hamlet; we are not going to look upon each character separately.
 We are going to assess the total meaning of the entire enactment, and find the moral behind it.

-Likewise, God, Who is the Director of the drama of this entire creation, takes a very wide perspective of things, and even the Earth may not have a consciousness of America, India, etc. If we are ten thousand miles above the Earth, we cannot see America.
-There is only a globe of mud, a small ball of earth on which we cannot see borders drawn where this is Uttar Pradesh, this is Punjab, this is South Africa, this is Mozambique, this is Egypt.
+Likewise, God, Who is the Director of the drama of this entire creation, takes a very wide perspective of things.
+Even the Earth may not have a consciousness of America, India, etc. If we are ten thousand miles above the Earth, we cannot see America or India.
+There is only a glob of mud, a small ball of Earth, on which we cannot see borders drawn where this is Uttar Pradesh, this is Punjab, this is South Africa, this is Mozambique, this is Egypt.
 No such lines will be seen on the Earth.
 The lines are only in our minds.
-And if we soar higher still, we will find the lines we draw between men are also not there.
+And if we soar higher still, we will find the lines that we draw between men are also not there.
 The higher we go, the lesser is the demarcation that we recognise.
 Therefore, we have to soar high, not merely physically but even psychologically and spiritually.
-When we rise higher and higher in our psychological life – high into the empyrean of the structure of things—we will not see the difference between the races or nationalities of mankind.
+When we rise higher and higher in our psychological life—go high into the empyrean of the structure of things—we will not see the difference between the races or nationalities of mankind.
 We will not even see the difference between one person and another person.
-Everything will look like the commingling of waves in the ocean of universal forces.
+Everything will look like a commingling of waves in the ocean of universal forces.
 It will look as if we are crests of waves in the universe of forces, where each is a part of the same ocean.
-We have to give up the idea that we are Mr. or Mrs., we are from Punjab or Madras.
+We have to give up the idea that we are Mr. or Mrs., that we are from Punjab or Madras.
 These ideas must go.

-God has to speak from our hearts and act through our deeds, and God has to manifest Himself through our daily conduct.
-In essence I will tell you that you have to see the world as God sees.
-This is religion.
-If God is to see the world, what will He see?
-If God is to see the world, what will He think?
+God has to speak through our hearts and act through our deeds, and God has to manifest Himself through our daily conduct.
+In essence, you have to see the world as God sees it.
+If God is to see the world, what will He see and what will He think?
 That is religion.
 And to the extent you are able to succeed in entertaining this attitude, to that extent you are a man of religion.